byui-cit/wdd131/src/prove/mission-statement-2.md

 			<a
 				href="https://developer.mozilla.org/en-US/docs/Web/Accessibility"
 				>accessibility</a>
 			issue.
-Making a site accessible mean that we do everything we can to make it work for everyone, including people who may have some sort of disability like vision issues.
+Making a site accessible means that we do everything we can to make it work for everyone, including people who may have some sort of disability like vision issues.
 		</p>
 		<p>
-			Accessibility guidelines recommend that the contrast between colors be at least 4 for smaller text.
+			Accessibility guidelines recommend that the contrast between colors be at least 4.5 for smaller text.
 We can easily check this in Chrome or Firefox.
 These instructions will assume you are using Chrome.
 		</p>
 		<p>
-			Open the Developer tools (right-click anywhere on the page and choose "Inspect"
+			Open the Developer tools (right-click anywhere on the page and choose "Inspect")
 		</p>
 		<p>
 			In the "Elements" tab find the <code>h2</code> element that holds